Skip to content

 They say that humor comes from pain, and sysadmins know suffering.
-Between busy schedules, remote work, frustrating security breaches, and aggravatingly few caffeinated beverages in the office, the sysadmin life is no laughing matter.
-Sometimes, you need a funny joke to break up the day.
+Between busy schedules, complicated remote device management, frustrating cybersecurity vulnerabilities, and aggravatingly few caffeinated beverages in the office, the sysadmin life is no laughing matter.
+Sometimes, you need a funny dad joke to break up the day — profanity optional.
 Maybe that’s why sysadmins are some of the funniest people we know.
 (Okay, they’re also among the only people we know.)
-The next time you need a good laugh, check out one of these resources or try out one of these hilarious jokes from the PDQ community!
+The next time you need a good laugh, try out one of these hilarious tech jokes and tech pranks from the PDQ community and beyond!

 "After all these years, my Grandma finally got a cell phone.
 I helped her set it up and thought it would be good to add her as a speed-dial contact on my own phone.
 I call it Insta-Gram."